Jordan form provides a guaranteed backup plan for exponentiating matrices that are non-diagonalizable.

 $\begin{align*} &\text{answers may vary; one correct answer is} \\ &A= \begin{pmatrix} 0 & 0 & 0 & 1 \\ 1 & 0 & 1 & 0 \\ 0 & 1 & 0 & 0 \\ 1 & 0 & 0 & 1 \end{pmatrix} \begin{pmatrix} 2 & 1 & 0 & 0 \\ 0 & 2 & 1 & 0 \\ 0 & 0 & 2 & 1 \\ 0 & 0 & 0 & 2 \end{pmatrix} \begin{pmatrix} -1 & 0 & 0 & 1 \\ 0 & 0 & 1 & 0 \\ 1 & 1 & 0 & -1 \\ 1 & 0 & 0 & 0 \end{pmatrix} \\ &A^n = \frac{2^{n-4}}{3} \begin{pmatrix} 48 & 0 & 0 & 0 \\ n^3+3n^2+20n & 6n^2-6n+48 & 24n & 6n-6n^2 \\ 6n^2+18n & 24n & 48 & -24n \\ n^3 + 3n^2 - 4n & 6n^2-6n & 24n & 48+6n-6n^2 \end{pmatrix} \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Generalized Eigenvectors and Jordan Form.
-Justin Math: Linear Algebra. https://justinmath.com/generalized-eigenvectors-and-jordan-form/
+In Justin Math: Linear Algebra. https://justinmath.com/generalized-eigenvectors-and-jordan-form/